TYJ99/relational-database/README.md

 # Relational Database System
-A relational database system like MySQL in C++17.
+A MySQL-like relational database system in C++17.
 The database system is built upon the **MVC(Model-View-Controller)** application design pattern.
 The “top-level” controller of my program will be an
 Application class.
 Moreover, I use the **chain-of-responsibility** design pattern to handle processing of user provided commands.
 ## Coding Standards